croz-ltd/dpcmder/README.md

-.                    - enter a location (full path) for the local file system s                    - auto-synchronize selected directories (local to DataPower) S                    - save a running DataPower configuration 0                    - cycle between different DataPower view modes
+.                    - enter a location (full path) for the local file system s                    - auto-synchronize selected directories (local to DataPower) S                    - save a running DataPower configuration B                    - create and copy a secure backup of the appliance 0                    - cycle between different DataPower view modes
                        filestore mode view / object mode view / status mode view
                      - when using SOMA access changed objects are marked and object